Dronecode/utm-adapter/meeting-minutes.md

 # Meeting Minutes
 This document captures the bi-weekly meeting notes for coordination purposes.

+### February 15 2024
+In the meeting on HB and KLJ were present and we discussed the QUIC / traffic information endpoint.
+We discussed that the end point should have options for ASTERIX or Mavlink messages to share traffic information and USSPs can then choose the best strategy of sharing the data.

 ### February 1 2024
 First draft of the PR into QGCS is merged.
 A major part of the adapter code is in, we will have to enable and test and going forward it will be easier.
 Govind has a PR open in QGCS re test framework and examples.
 HB to add a readme and add / review the PRs.
 For traffic information service request and the server will give a information on how to connect to the QUIC service.
 Kai to provide sample air-traffic data file and Govind to update the example code in the PR.